kbase/protein_structure_service/README.md

-   fasta-format file of sequences directly from the PDB, condenses that to a set of unique sequences indexed by MD5 ids, and builds a blastp index db from that, which resides in /kb/deployment/services/kbaseproteinstructure/pdb/ along with other auxilliary files (mapping PDB ids to sequence MD5s) Currently this amounts to ~64 Mb of space
+   fasta-format file of sequences directly from the PDB, condenses that to a set of unique sequences indexed by MD5 ids, and builds a blastp index db from that, which resides in /kb/deployment/services/protein_structure_service/pdb/ along with other auxilliary files (mapping PDB ids to sequence MD5s) Currently this amounts to ~64 Mb of space

 2) The  makefile test order was rearranged to invoke test-service before test-client before test-scripts.
-The authors preference is to "make deploy" and then make test-service before starting the service, and then running test-client after the service is running.
+The author's preference is to "make deploy" and then "make test-service" before starting the service, then start the service and then "make test-client".
    ("test-service" checks make sure that the deployed pdb file environment is in place and a CMDI link to central store can be established.)
    Otherwise standard KBase deployment and test should work.

 Starting/Stopping the service, and other notes
 ----------------------------------------------
-* to start and stop the service, use the 'start_service' and 'stop_service' scripts in (the default location) /kb/deployment/services/KBaseProteinStructure
+* to start and stop the service, use the 'start_service' and 'stop_service' scripts in (the default location) /kb/deployment/services/protein_structure_service
-* check /kb/deployment/services/KBaseProteinStructure/log/error.log to see if there were any errors  (one information message "LOADED MD5 PDB TABLE  two" has been left in)
+* check /kb/deployment/services/protein_structure_service/log/error.log to see if there were any errors  (one information message "LOADED MD5 PDB TABLE  two" has been left in)
 * on test machines, KBaseProteinStructure services listen on port 7088, so this port must be open
-* after starting the service, the process id of the service is stored in the 'service.pid' file in /kb/deployment/services/kbaseproteinptructure
+* after starting the service, the process id of the service is stored in the 'service.pid' file in /kb/deployment/services/protein_structure_service
-* log files are currently dumped in the /kb/deployment/services/kbaseproteinstructure/log directory
+* log files are currently dumped in the /kb/deployment/services/protein_structure_service/log directory
 * 'reboot_service' speeds the process of stopping, redeploying and restarting a service for the purposes of debugging and testing.